We use cookies on this site to enhance your user experience

 In some buildings, it will be challenging to provide secure charging and storage facilities, and in others, there may not be the space to offer adequate internal or external charging or storage facilities.
 In these circumstances, it may not be possible to allow residents to store or charge mobility scooters due to the size, architecture, and layout.

-Fire safety for people with mobility difficulties
+Fire safety for people using mobility aids

 Find out more